IshitaJ19/Solar-Flares/README.md

 The cleaned data frame has 39,952 entries.

-This project is done as part of DATS6103 - Introduction to Data Mining at The George Washington University.
+This project is done as part of DATS6103 - Introduction to Data Mining at The George Washington University (Nov 2018).